ckuttruff/clj-sql-up/README.md

 * Ensure compatibility with jdbc-supported databases

 ## Motivation
-This library was inspired by weavejester's [ragtime](https://github.com/weavejester/ragtime/) library (and uses a few code snippets from that project).
 The motivation for starting a new project was to make things a bit more in line structurally with other well-known migration tools and easily allow for creation of more complicated sql commands (eg: stored procedures/functions).
 Also was a great opportunity to learn about leiningen plugins :)

+## Contributors
+* @peterschwarz
+  * added jdbc 0.3.3 compatibility
+  * created additional tests with hsqldb
+  * ensured db-agnostic migration table creation

 ## License
 Copyright © 2013 Christopher Kuttruff